Quercetin

 Quercetin as it relates to Leaky Gut in Health report: Leaky Gut: How Your DNA Influences Your Gut Health

-Quercetin has been shown to help tighten the junctions between the cells of the intestinal lining, which can help prevent the leakage of harmful substances into the bloodstream.4.
-Modulation of the immune system:
+• Tightens Junctions: Quercetin has been shown to help tighten the junctions between the cells in the gut lining, which can help prevent unwanted substances from leaking into the bloodstream.

 Here are some dietary supplements related to the content in this report.
 Click the shopping cart to purchase the supplement from our partners.